StockX: Business model

-StockX serves as an online marketplace, facilitating auctions between sellers and buyers, then collecting transaction and payment fees.
+StockX is an online marketplace, facilitating auctions between sellers and buyers, then collecting transaction and payment fees.
 Sellers send purchased items to StockX facilities for inspection and verification, then authenticated products are shipped to buyers.
 StockX features a "stock market-like" variable pricing framework and discloses price histories for specific items.
 StockX is most known for sneakers and streetwear but also carries other clothing and accessories such as handbags and watches.
 StockX surpassed eBay in total sneaker transactions in 2017.
 Counterfeit items are returned to sellers, and buyers are refunded.

 StockX charges a 3 percent processing fee for all resellers, and a 9.5 percent transaction fee for new users, which decreases with experience.
 Prior to the company's expansion into Europe, StockX only advertised in the United States and accepted U.S dollars.
 Fifteen percent of the company's buyers were international, as of September 2018.

 In January 2019, StockX partnered with celebrity jeweler and influencer Ben Baller to sell 800 pairs of black and red slides directly to the public, marking the company's first "initial product offering" ("I.P.O.").
 The shoes were printed with the phrase "Ben Baller did the chain", a lyric from ASAP Ferg's song "Plain Jane" (2017).